gbafana25/esp8266_honeypot/README.md

  - more comments on code
  - more commands available to hackers
  - logging of how many times accessed
- - sending of [dweets](http://dweet.io/) to send status updates
+ - sending of [dweets](http://dweet.io/) to send status updates (Every time the MCU boots up)
  - use of time.sleep() commands in order to emulate a old terminal with a slow baudrate
- - organization of variables, and other extra function into a seperate module (or modules) for much cleaner   code
+ - implement try/except statement in the main code to avoid connection timeout (probably by resetting the     socket or rebooting the MCU)
- - better readme (with memes possibly)
+ - better readme (screenshots, and memes possibly)

 *please star this repo if you found it useful*